rplong402/portfolio/README.md

-# Ryan Long's Data Science Portfolio
+# RPL's Data Science Portfolio

 ## About
 This webpage contains links to various data science projects accumulated over the past few years highlighting I've performed.
 Projects range in complexity but cover a range from programming and modeling to visualizations and presentations.
 Python, R, Power BI were the langagues and programs were primarily used throughout the development of the below listing of projets.